 Some, but not all DJs on Reaktion add their direct link to their Facebook artist page on their account.
 You can see this If the image next to the comment has a blue ‘f” on the profile photo.
 If it’s there, you can click on this and it will take you directly to their Facebook where you may find what you’re looking for.

-Remember – Accurately Tracking DJs Is Nearly Impossible
+Remember – Perfectly Tracking DJs Is Impossible

 Although making sure that you’re doing all of the above correctly (which you should), even this will only get you so far.
-There is absolutely no way to know every single play from every single DJ.
+There is absolutely no way to know every single play from every single DJ on a promotion.
 If a DJ plays your track at a show that is not setup for royalties monitoring, there is no way you’ll ever know.
 If a DJ plays your song on a radio that is not monitored and does not post it online, there is no way you’ll ever know.
 Even the likes of Mixcloud will not show you a simple search function for your track to see if it appears in a mix.
 If a DJ plays your song on a social media live stream and does not post a tracklist – again, there is absolutely no viable technology out there that will enable you to track this.